How to use your home's equity for a loan or line of credit in California

 For homeowners in California, a home equity loan (sometimes known as a second mortgage) can be a great way to use a home’s equity to meet your financial needs.

 You can use a home equity loan for many different expenses including debt consolidation, home improvements, college tuition, medical bills, or even a vacation.
-There are two different types of home equity loans available to California homeowners: home equity loans and home equity lines of credit (known as a HELOCs).
+Two different types of home equity loans available to California homeowners include home equity loans and home equity lines of credit (known as a HELOC).
 Let’s take a closer look at each of them.

 Home equity loans in California